kaihochak/kaihochak/README.md

-- 👋 Hi, I’m @kaihochak
+- 👋 Hi, I’m @kaihochak.
+I also go by Jacob.
-- 🌸 This is my website: [kaihochak](https://kaihochak.github.io/)
+- 🌸 This is my website: [kaihochak/jacobchak](https://kaihochak.github.io/)
 - 👀 I’m interested in web development, philosophy, photography music, and movies.
 - 🌱 I’m a developer and business analyst
 - 💞️ I’m looking to collaborate on any interesting projects